- Schedule of Classes - December 7, 2021 7:27PM EST

 In a complex environment with many sources of variability, how can one tell with confidence whether a particular observed effect is real?
 And how much confidence is appropriate?
-This course introduces the principles of statistical description and inference as strategies to answer these questions, with emphasis on methods of principal relevance to psychology and the behavioral and neural sciences.
+This course introduces the principles of statistical description and inference as strategies to answer these questions, with emphasis on methods of principal relevance to psychology, neuroscience, and the behavioral sciences.

 When Offered Fall, Summer.